dfkaye/dev-links/2022/may.md

 ## Functional UI

-*We still need to fix something in the SAM architecture claim that "the view is a function of the model", because the view is too easily confused with "the UI" vs. its representation.
-It is more correct to say that the view depends on a representation which is a function of the model.*

-*The following deal with view-as-UI, but `raj` really offers something close to SAM: side-effects (that is, mutations to the view and possibly other actions) as first-class citizens.*
+*We still need to fix something in the web architecture claim that "the view is a function of the model", because the view is too easily confused with "the UI" vs. its representation.
+It is more correct to say that the view depends on a representation which is a function of the model.
+The following deal with view-as-UI, but `raj` offers something close to the SAM pattern: side-effects (that is, mutations to the view and possibly other actions) as first-class citizens.*

 + Chris Andrejewski (2018), **`raj`: the Elm architecture in JavaScript** &#8594; https://github.com/andrejewski/raj
   + [What is raj?](https://jew.ski/what-is-raj/)